texcindy99/Spark_Machine_Learning/README.md

 ## Project Motivation <a name="motivation"></a>

 This is a Spark machine learning project.
-I was interestested in using customer data of a digital music service to predict custome churn:
+I was interestested in using customer data of a digital music service to predict custome churn by the following steps:

-1. Q1
+1. Load, clean and wrangle the data;
-2. Q2
+2. Create machine learning model to predict customer churn;
-3. Q3
+3. Optimize model by hyper parameter tuning.

 ## File Descriptions <a name="files"></a>